Chattisinghpora, Pathribal, and Barakpora massacres: Perpetrators

-In 2010, the Lashkar-e-Taiba (LeT) associate David Headley, who was arrested in connection with the 2008 Mumbai attacks, confessed to the National Investigation Agency that the LeT carried out the Chittisinghpura massacre.
-He is said to have identified an LeT militant named Muzzamil as part of the group which carried out the killings apparently to create communal tension just before Clinton's visit.
+In 2010, the Lashkar-e-Taiba associate David Headley, who was arrested in connection with the 2008 Mumbai attacks, reportedly told the National Investigation Agency that the LeT carried out the Chittisinghpura massacre.
+He is said to have identified an LeT militant named Muzzamil Bhat as part of the group which carried out the killings apparently to create communal tension just before Clinton's visit.
+Two of the terrorists held on charges of being responsible for the massacre were escorted across the border into Pakistan in 2015 after being acquitted of all charges by a Delhi court.
+Muzzamil, the Lashkar jihadist believed to have led the killing team, went on to train the men who carried out the 26/11 carnage in Mumbai, according to the testimony of David Headley.

+In 2005, Sikh organizations headed by the Bhai Kanahiya Jee Nishkam Seva Society demanded a deeper state inquiry into the details of the massacre and for the inquiry to be made public.
+The state government ordered an inquiry into the massacre.